iltommi/qdb-documentation/source/api/cpp.rst

         :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be get.
         :param expiry_time: A pointer to a qdb_time_t that will receive the absolute expiry time.

+        :returns: An error code of type :cpp:type:`qdb_error_t`

+    .. cpp:function:: qdb_error_t get_location(const char * alias, remote_node & location)

+        Retrieves an array of locations where the entry is stored in the cluster.

+        The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias.
+        :param location: A pointer to a qdb_remote_node_t that will receive the entry locations.

+        :returns: An error code of type :c:type:`qdb_error_t`

+    .. cpp:function:: qdb_error_t get_type(const char * alias, qdb_entry_type_t * entry_type)

+        Retrieves the type of the entry.

+        The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias.
+        :param location: A pointer to a qdb_entry_type_t that will receive the entry locations.

         :returns: An error code of type :c:type:`qdb_error_t`